SaturnIC/RTT-ARM-Cortex-SWD-JTAG-Logging-GUI/README.md

   - pylink (Segger's J-Link Python wrapper)

 ### Use RTTViewer in Embedded Target
-- RTT source code is available in the J-Link Software and Documentation Pack, under the following code `JLink/Samples/RTT`
+- RTT source code is available in the J-Link Software and Documentation Pack under `JLink/Samples/RTT`.
-- Include this code into your embedded project and use the SEGGER_RTT_printf function to print log messages to the JLink host:
+- Include this code in your embedded project and use the `SEGGER_RTT_printf` function to print log messages to the JLink host:
   ```C
   # include SEGGER_RTT.h